Bomen railway station

-The Bomen railway station is a heritage-listed closed railway station located on the Main South line in Bomen in the City of Wagga Wagga local government area of New South Wales, Australia.
+Bomen railway station is a heritage-listed closed railway station located on the Main South line at Bomen in the Riverina region of New South Wales, Australia.
+The station opened in 1878 as North Wagga Wagga and was briefly the terminus of the line before a bridge was constructed across the Murrumbidgee River to reach Wagga Wagga.
+It was renamed Bomen in 1882.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.
 Passenger trains no longer stop at the station.

 Description

 The complex comprises a type 2 brick station building that was completed in 1877.
 The building was restored in the early 2000s.
 A signal box was completed in 1878; and a separate signal box constructed c.
 1920, timber with skillion roof, removed c.
 1983.
 The type 3 brick station master's residence was completed in 1877 and was sold in November 1994 and is now privately owned.
 A brick toilet block and lamp room was completed in 1877.
 Other structures include a brick platform face that was completed in 1877; and a well, with decorative iron vents.